Kimtai1/Eldoret-website/README.md

-this are repository for storing projects
+# this are repository for storing projects
+>FRONTEND WEB